 “trustee” does not include a discretionary trustee or a unit trustee;

+“unit trust scheme” means a private unit trust scheme within the meaning in section 63(2);

 “unit trustee” means a trustee of a unit trust scheme;

-“unit trust scheme” means a private unit trust scheme within the meaning in section 63(2);

 “vehicle” means a vehicle that is required to be licensed under the Road Traffic Act 1974.

 (2) A reference in this Part to the use of a vehicle for a purpose referred to in section 76D(4)(a), 5(a) or (5a)(a); includes a reference to its use for that purpose and for minor incidental purposes.